naredula-jana/PerfTools/Netty_Vs_Tomcat/README.md

-# Async programming vs Synchronised
+# Async programming vs Synchronised programming
-Reactive programming is also called Event based or Asynchronise programming model.
+Reactive programming is also called Event based or Asynchronese programming model.
 A reactive system is an architectural style that allows multiple individual requests to be processed by a single NIO thread for each cpu core.
 Synchronised is the alternate  programming model, where each request is handled by a individual thread.
 Reactive programming is having advantage if number concurrent requests to the server is large and processing of each request need lot of IO or sleeps/waits during the processing.
 Reactive programming model is relative new in Java world, But in the linux kernel the epoll and AsyncIO is been introduced or supported more then decade back.
 Reactive programming is implemented on the foundations of epoll and asyncIO to reduce the system calls overhead. system call are expensive and can impact latency as-well throughput.
-During system call, cpu executes less number of instruction,[ more detail are here ](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/Perf_IPC.pdf)
+During system call, cpu executes less number of instruction per second,[ more detail are here ](https://github.com/naredula-jana/Jiny-Kernel/blob/master/doc/Perf_IPC.pdf)

 In this Perf Test, Comparison between  Asynchronous Rest Server(based on Netty) vs  Synchronous Server(Tomcat) is compared.
 Async uses few number of threads proportional to the number of cpu cores  to process large number of requests.
 On the Other hand Sync uses separate thread for each request.
 Suppose if there are 2000 concurrent requests on 32 core machine  then Async uses around 32 active threads vs Sync uses atleast 4000 active threads to processes the requests.
 Due to this if the number  of request are large and each request need lot of waits during processing of thread like waiting for database response then Async Performs well in terms of latency as well as throughput.
 Sync spends lot of cpu cycles in context switches and futex system calls.
 Async(Netty) has its own memory allocator for buffers, it doesn't waste memory bandwidth by filling buffers with zeros, Netty implements a jemalloc variant of memory allocation by bypassing jvm GC.